NSSure/vue-sure-toast/README.md

 // You can set default option values for the plugin here.
 See a full list of options below.
 Vue.use(SureToast, options);

+// Here is a sample that sets the position and theme for all the toasts.
+Vue.use(SureToast, {
+  position: 'top-left',
+  theme: 'warning'
+})
 ```

 #### Basic Usage